hwrberlin/FinanzmanagerStonks/docs/technical-docs/design-decisions.md

 - Colorblind Issues: Users with color vision deficiencies might struggle.
 - Overuse: Too many colors can make the design chaotic.

-### No Color Differentiation
-#### Pros
-- Uniform Design: Consistent look without the distraction of multiple colors.
-- No Colorblind Issues: Won't have to worry about certain users misinterpreting colors.

-#### Cons
-- Slower Data Processing: Users might take longer to differentiate between data types.
-- Potential Confusion: Without colors, data might blend together.

-# 05: Central Placement of Core Actions

-## Problem Statement
-Users often struggle to find primary actions in an application, leading to frustration and extended navigation times.

-## Decision
-Should we place core actions centrally and visibly or disperse them throughout the app?

-## Regarded options

-### Central Placement
-#### Pros
-- Immediate Access: Users can quickly locate and use primary features.
-- Intuitive Design: Central placement aligns with users' expectations for crucial actions.
-- Efficient Navigation: Reduces the time users spend searching for features.

-#### Cons
-- Potentially Reduces Space: Might take up prime screen real estate.
-- Overemphasis: Not all centrally placed features might be used frequently.

-### Dispersed Placement
-#### Pros
-- Balanced Screen: Allows for a more distributed design.
-- Feature Highlighting: Can highlight lesser-known features by placing them more centrally.

-#### Cons
-- Difficult Navigation: Users might struggle to find essential features.
-- Reduced Efficiency: Might increase the time taken to execute core actions.